A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

-where $c_{\text{tot}}$ is the total ion concentration (for a $z$:$z$ salt, $c\s{tot}\!=\!2 c_\infty$) and $\phi$ is the volume fraction of all ions together, i.e., $\phi\!=\! c\s{tot} \nu\s{i}$, where $\nu\s{i}$ is the molar volume of an ion (with all ions assumed to have the same volume).
-The contribution $f_{\text{vol}}$ can be multiplied by $\phi_{\text{v}}$ and for each stream added to $e\s{min}$.
 As a numerical example, for a 1:1 salt at $c_\infty \!=\!
-525$~mM, with ions of a hydrated size of $\sigma \!=\!0.5$ nm (size is twice the radius), the ion volume fraction is $\phi \!= \!
+525$~mM, with ions of a hydrated size of $\sigma \!=\!0.5$~nm (size is twice the radius), the ion volume fraction is $\phi \!= \!
 0.0414$.
-With the electrostatic and volumetric contributions implemented, then for the previous numerical example, the minimum energy consumption increases from $E\s{min}$=1.00~kWh/m\textsuperscript{3} to $E\s{min}$=1.14~kWh/m\textsuperscript{3}.
-Further extensions relate to the energies of ion-ion association and ion (de-)protonation~ \cite{Kimani_2021}, but we do not discuss these effects in this review.
+With the Coulombic and volumetric contributions implemented, then for the previous numerical example of a 50\% water recovery, the minimum energy consumption increases from $E\s{min}$=1.00~kWh/m\textsuperscript{3} to $E\s{min}$=1.23~kWh/m\textsuperscript{3}.
+Thus, with the corrections included, the minimum energy increases, and thus for a given achieved energy use in practice, the efficiency is better than in case the ideal value for $E\s{min}$ was assumed.
+Eq.~\eqref{eq_CS_ions_free_energy} can be extended to describe a salt solution where ions have different sizes.
+Further extensions relate to the energies of ion-ion association and ion (de-)protonation, with pK-values of these reactions dependent on salt concentration, but this is more complicated.